As we all know, Google, including Google Translate, is not accessible in mainland China.

 https://pyvideotrans.com/google.zip

-After downloading, unzip it to a folder.
-There are 3 files inside.
+After downloading, extract the files to a folder.
+You will find 3 files inside.
 Right-click on the GoogleTranslate.exe file and select "Run as administrator".

-Then a black window will open and run automatically.
-When the text prompt "Set to Host file?
-(Y: Set)" appears, enter the letter Y from the keyboard and press Enter.
+A black window will open and run automatically.
+When the text prompt "Whether to set to Host file (Y: Set)" appears, enter the letter Y on the keyboard and press Enter.
 That's it!
 Go ahead and try it.

 Sometimes, due to permission issues, it may prompt a failure.
-Please pay attention to the prompts after you enter Y, or even if it doesn't prompt a failure, you still can't use Google Translate.
-In this case, you need to do this:
+Please pay attention to the prompt after you enter Y. Or, even if it doesn't prompt a failure, you still can't use Google Translate.
+In this case, you need to do the following:

-In the same black window (if it's closed, reopen it by right-clicking on GoogleTranslate.exe), copy the two lines of content.
+Again, in the black window above (if it's closed, right-click GoogleTranslate.exe to open it again), copy the two lines of content.

-After copying, open the folder C:\Windows\System32\drivers\etc. That is, from the system C drive, open the Windows folder, then find and open the System32 folder, then find the drivers folder and open it, and then find the etc folder and open it.
-You will see the hosts file or the uppercase HOSTS file.
-This file has no suffix, don't worry, it's not an error.
+After copying, open the folder C:\Windows\System32\drivers\etc. That is, from the system C drive, open the Windows folder, then find the System32 folder and open it, then find the drivers folder and open it, and then find the etc folder and open it.
+You will see the hosts file, or the uppercase HOSTS file.
+This file has no extension, don't worry, this is not an error.

-Then right-click on the file, click Properties, and uncheck the "Read-only" box.
-Click OK.
+Then, right-click on the file, click Properties, and uncheck the "Read-only" box, and click OK.

 Next, open the hosts file with Notepad and paste the content you just copied.